 - Cuisine: Greek

-- ⅔ cup plain kefir
+- ⅔ cup plain full-fat kefir

-- Juice from one small lemon
+- Juice from half a lemon (about 3 tablespoons)

-- 2 tablespoons honey
+- 1 tablespoon honey

 - 2 tablespoons dried oregano